UniMath/agda-unimath/src/order-theory/similarity-of-order-preserving-maps-large-posets.lagda.md

 ## Properties

-### Order preserving maps with the same universe level reindexing function are homotopic if and only if they are weakly homotopic
+### Order preserving maps with the same universe level reindexing function are homotopic if and only if they are similar

 ```agda
 module _